University of Exeter Halls of Residence: Lopes Hall

 Lopes (pronounced "Lopez") Hall was originally a large Victorian Gothic villa known as "Highlands", built in 1866.
 After the university bought it and the surrounding seven acres of land in 1930, the architect E. Vincent Harris added a brick Queen Anne-style extension and it was opened by United States Ambassador Robert Bingham in October 1933, for women students only.
 It is named after Henry Lopes, 1st Baron Roborough who was president of the college.

-Today Lopes Hall consists of a main building and two annexes, and contains the main Exeter Halls reception, a common room and a library.
+Today Lopes Hall consists of a main building with 57 standard rooms, and contains the main Exeter Halls reception, a common room, laundry facilities, study room and library.
 The main building consists of the Old House (Nunnery) and the Main Wing.
 It now houses around 100, both male and female first year students with shared bathrooms and spacious rooms.

 Pennsylvania Court

 Pennsylvania Court (Penny C) was finished in 2004.
 In contrast to the traditional appearance of the rest of Exeter Halls, Pennsylvania Court is more modern, in both its appearance and facilities.
 It contains 4-star en-suite accommodation including balconies, heated towel rails and double beds.
 Housing around 180 students, Pennsylvania Court is generally the most oversubscribed hall on campus.